FAQs

 Can I use Elemonate in my home sink or garbage disposal?

 Yes.
 Home drains can also develop odors from grease and residue.
-Use Elemonate the same way: drop a tablet into the drain and run water to dissolve so enzymes can help freshen pipes.
+Use Elemonate the same way: drop a tablet into the drain and run water to dissolve it so enzymes can help freshen pipes.

 How much deodorizer should I use in a cassette toilet or porta-potty?

 Use one full drop-in packet.
-For a 5-gallon tank, add 3/4 to 1 gallon of water.
+For a 5-gallon tank, add about 3/4 to 1 gallon of water.
 For a 2.5-gallon tank, add about 1/2 gallon of water.

 What are the best steps to keep RV odors under control beyond the black tank?